 #2 A Stone Gem That’s a Modern Take on a Cozy Cabin

-I don’t know about you, but when we envision a cabin in the woods, we immediately think of wood and stone, maybe even a classic Lincoln Log situation.
+When we envision a cabin in the woods, we immediately think of wood and stone, maybe even a classic Lincoln Log situation.
 However, excessive use of wood and stone may look dated if not designed in a classic and intentional way.
 You can instantly modernize wood elements by adding black or charcoal to the mix.
 Our brick&batten designers, as well as Studio McGee, suggest mixing brown, black, and charcoal tones to create a classic, yet modern design.
-You have both Studio McGee’s and brick&batten’s permission, as per the examples below!
+You have both Studio McGee’s and brick&batten’s permission, as per the example below!
 Finally, add some evergreen to your landscaping plans so you have access to materials for a beautiful arrangement year-round.

 #3 A Home That Takes European Influence and Runs With It